yorkrobotlab/pi-puck/README.md

 **[e-puck1/](e-puck1/)**

-Example code, bootloader and programming script for the e-puck1.
+PIC firmware, bootloader and programming script for the e-puck1.

 ## FT903 Code